Fourier-Mukai and autoduality for compactified Jacobians II: Proof of the main results

 \end{proof}

 {\bf Acknowledgments.} We thank E. Esteves, T. Hausel, J.L.
 Kass, L. Migliorini and T. Pantev for useful conversations related to this work.
 We are extremely grateful to M. Groechenig for suggesting to extend our original result to the case of two different fine compactified Jacobians and also to consider the case of a base field of positive (large) characteristic.
-We thank J.L.Kass for suggesting to us the proof of Proposition \ref{P:Abel-sur}, which improves a previous weaker and non-explicit result of us.

 This project started while M. Melo was visiting the Mathematics Department of the University of Roma ``Tor Vergata'' funded by the ``Michele Cuozzo'' 2009 award.
 She wishes to express her gratitude to Michele Cuozzo's family and to the Department for this great opportunity.